ThibeauK/forumistic-blog/posts/post18.md

 <p><a href="#image-bibliography">[XVI]<img src="images/post18-1.jpg"></a></p>

 In addition to the computer's exploitation of rare minerals, electronic devices employ ingredients like plastic and metal to cloak unsustainable hardware.
 Practices such as *Feminist Hardware: making printed circuit boards with natural clay* <a href="#bibliography">[32]</a> and *Simplifier* <a href="#bibliography">[33]</a> employ natural materials to critique technologies' foundation.
 Their actions inspired me to limit usage of discardable matters.
 Settling on local clay to shape my single-purpose device.
-Hands on manipulation has replaced previous digital designing.
+Hands-on manipulation has replaced previous digital designing.